BinaryMoon/styleguide/readme.txt

 = Supported Character Sets =

-Styleguide supports fonts that have a variety of different character sets:
+Styleguide supports fonts that have a variety of different character sets.
+This makes selecting a font for your language super easy.
+The supported character sets are:

 * Cyrillic
-* Devangari
+* Devanagari
 * Greek
 * Hebrew
 * Latin
 * Vietnamese

+By default Styleguide uses Latin.
+To limit the font choice to those supporting your character set you should go to *Settings &rarr; General &rarr; Character Set* and select your set there.

 = Supported Themes =